nf-core/oncoanalyser/README.md

 ## Known issues

-There are currently no known issues.
+Please refer to [this page](https://github.com/nf-core/oncoanalyser/issues/177) for details regarding any known issues.

 ## Credits